sliutwotwo/AzureLocal-Supportability/TSG/Deployment/Triggering-deployment-settings-validation-call-results-in-OperationTimeout-2411-1-and-LCM-Extension-2411-1.md

+# UPDATE - Known Issue Fixed in LCM Extension Build: 30.2411.2.789

+**As of January 6th, 2025:** A new LCM Extension has been pushed to all regions
+- **LCM Extension version 30.2411.2.789** is now available with the fix for this issue
+- All net-new deployments should no longer need any workarounds/mitigations to proceed past this issue
+- Any clusters previously requiring the workaround/mitigation can take the updated LCM Extension, cleanup the Cluster Resource and start the Azure Local Deployment Wizard over again (basically steps 1 and 3 from the [Mitigation Section Below](https://github.com/Azure/AzureLocal-Supportability/edit/main/TSG/Deployment/Triggering-deployment-settings-validation-call-results-in-OperationTimeout-2411-1-and-LCM-Extension-2411-1.md#mitigation) once the LCM Extension has been updated to 30.2411.2.789 on the Registered Nodes)

 # Symptoms

 When deploying a new 23h2 cluster based on the newly available 2411.1 image in combination of the newly released LCM Extension (version 30.2411.1.760), there may be occurrences where you will experience a timeout while initiating the validation process "**Triggering deployment settings validation call....**"